Partial federal government shutdown

 Yes, unless you have UMP High Deductible.
 In most cases, employees and dependents becoming eligible for Medicare can choose to keep SEBB medical as primary coverage, with Medicare coverage as secondary, if they enroll in Medicare Parts A and B.

 Enrolling in Medicare creates a special open enrollment that allows you to change medical plans.
-If you are enrolled in UMP High Deductible with a health savings account (HSA), you should consider a plan change when you, the employee, enroll in Medicare.
-Employees cannot contribute to an HSA while enrolled in Medicare.
+If you are enrolled in UMP High Deductible with a health savings account (HSA), you must consider a plan change when you enroll in Medicare.
+You cannot contribute to an HSA while enrolled in Medicare.
 If you do, you will face tax consequences.

-If you are eligible for premium-free Medicare Part A but don't enroll when first eligible, your Part A will be enrolled retroactively six months before the month you apply for Medicare, but no earlier than the month you turn age 65.
-If you keep UMP High Deductible past your Initial Enrollment for Medicare, plan carefully when to stop contributing to the HSA to avoid a tax penalty.
+If you are eligible for premium-free Medicare Part A but don't enroll when first eligible, your Part A will be enrolled retroactively six months before the month you apply for Medicare, but not before the month you turn age 65.
+If you keep UMP High Deductible past your initial enrollment for Medicare, plan carefully when to stop contributing to the HSA to avoid a tax penalty.

 If your dependent enrolls in Medicare, however, you can still contribute to an HSA.
-Contact HealthEquity, Inc. UMP members call 1-844-351-6853 (TRS: 711) for more information about how Medicare enrollment affects your HSA.
+Call HealthEquity.
+UMP members call 1-844-351-6853 (TRS: 711) for more information about how Medicare enrollment affects your HSA.

-You can waive SEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Original Medicare coverage.
+You can waive SEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Medicare Part A and Part B (Original Medicare) coverage.
 You must enroll in SEBB dental, vision, life, accidental death and dismemberment, and long-term disability insurance, if offered.
 You cannot waive enrollment in SEBB medical if you are enrolled in PEBB retiree insurance coverage.

 You may choose to remove a dependent who enrolls in Medicare Part A and Part B as a special open enrollment event.

 No. You cannot waive enrollment in SEBB medical to stay enrolled in PEBB retiree insurance coverage.
-Your PEBB retiree insurance coverage will be automatically deferred.
-You will be exempt from the deferral form requirement.
+Your PEBB retiree insurance coverage will be automatically deferred or automatically disenrolled by the PEBB Program.
+You will not be required to submit any forms.

-If you retire and are eligible for PEBB retiree insurance coverage, you and your covered dependents must enroll and stay enrolled in Medicare Part A and Part B, if eligible, to enroll in or keep a PEBB retiree health plan.
+If you retire and are eligible for and enroll in PEBB retiree insurance coverage, you and your covered dependents must enroll and stay enrolled in Medicare Part A and Part B, if eligible.
 Medicare will become primary coverage, and PEBB medical becomes secondary coverage.

 Learn how Medicare works with retiree benefits.